doekman/doekman.github.io/_drafts/2020-09-22-Pretty-printing-JSON-with-a-twist.md

 	  }
 	}

 At first it looks pretty weird.
 However, there is an obvious advantage.
 You can visually follow the nesting-level of the data-structure in any editor.
 And you never place comma too many.
-This works, because comma's in JSON are used as _separators_.
-In this blog, I want to explore how such formatting can be done in Python and also JavaScript.

-But **_WHY_** would one with a sane mind want to do this?
+But **_why_** would one with a sane mind want to do this?
 Well, for starters because it is interesting.
-And also fight the orthodoxy and give voice to different opinions.
+And also fight the orthodoxy.
 And it's an ideal project to learn something along the way.

 Anyways.
 Python's json module provides a [dump][json_dump]-method to convert a native data-structure to JSON: